-This is a private landing that we greatly utilize but it doesn't belong to Cape Fear River Adventures.
-Our office is about 150 yards from this ramp, but it is managed by another entity.
+This is a private ramp that is owned and operated by Cape Fear River Adventures.
+Our office is located about 150 yards from this ramp.

 If you are a Cape Fear River Adventures customer, using any of our services (rental or shuttle) this fee is included in the price.

 During summer months the river current is very slow and allows for easy paddles up and downstream.